Elia Kazan: 1960s: Continued work

-In 1961, Kazan introduced Warren Beatty in his first screen appearance with a starring role in Splendor in the Grass (1961), with Natalie Wood; the film was nominated for two Oscars and won one.
+In 1961, Kazan introduced Warren Beatty in his first starring role in Splendor in the Grass (1961), with Natalie Wood; the film was nominated for two Oscars and won one.
 Author Peter Biskind points out that Kazan "was the first in a string of major directors Beatty sought out, mentors or father figures from whom he wanted to learn."
 Biskind notes also that they "were wildly dissimilar—mentor vs. protégé, director vs. actor, immigrant outsider vs. native son.
 Kazan was armed with the confidence born of age and success, while Beatty was virtually aflame with the arrogance of youth."
 Kazan later recorded his impressions of Beatty:

 Warren—it was obvious the first time I saw him—wanted it all and wanted it his way.
 Why not?
 He had the energy, a very keen intelligence, and more chutzpah than any Jew I've ever known.
 Even more than me.
 Bright as they come, intrepid, and with that thing all women secretly respect: complete confidence in his sexual powers, confidence so great that he never had to advertise himself, even by hints.

 Biskind describes an episode during the first week of shooting, where Beatty was angered at something Kazan said: "The star lashed out at the spot where he knew Kazan was most vulnerable, the director's friendly testimony before the HCUA.
 He snapped, 'Lemme ask you something—why did you name all those names?
 Beatty recalled the episode: "In some patricidal attempt to stand up to the great Kazan, I arrogantly and stupidly challenged him on it."
 Biskind relates how "Kazan grabbed his arm, asking, 'What did you say?' and dragged him off to a tiny dressing room ... whereupon the director proceeded to justify himself for two hours."
 Beatty, years later, during a Kennedy Center tribute to Kazan, stated to the audience that Kazan "had given him the most important break in his career".

-Beatty's costar, Natalie Wood, was in a transition period in her career, having mostly been cast in roles as a child or teenager, and she was now hoping to be cast in adult roles.
+Beatty's co-star, Natalie Wood, was in a transitional period in her career, having mostly been cast as a child or teenager, and was now hoping to be cast in adult roles.
 Biographer Suzanne Finstad notes that a "turning point" in her life as an actress was upon seeing the film A Streetcar Named Desire: "She was transformed, in awe of Kazan and of Vivien Leigh's performance ... [who] became a role model for Natalie."
 In 1961, after a "series of bad films, her career was already in decline", notes Rathgeb.
 Kazan writes that the "sages" of the film community declared her as "washed up" as an actress, although he still wanted to interview her for his next film: